Solving the Poisson equation#

 phi_exact = lambda e1, e2, e3: np.cos(k * e1)

-• rho: the manufactured source term.
+• rho: the source term (right-hand side of the PDE)

-• stab_eps: a tiny stabilization to remove the constant null-space in the periodic case.
+• stab_eps: a tiny stabilization to remove the constant null-space in the periodic case

 [3]: